benanil/ASTL/README.md

 ## Appendix
 All data structures has custom allocator support, but RedBlackTree has Growable fixed Size allocator that Stewart Lynch mentioned one of his videos,<br>
-it is fast to allocate and RedBlackTree is fast because of this. here is the data structures that I have:
+it is fast to allocate and RedBlackTree is fast because of this.
+Each data structure has an header with same name except Map and Set these structures uses "RedBlackTree.hpp" header. <br>
+Here is the data structures:

 * Array
 * String // with small string optimization
 * Stack
-* Queue
+* Queue // power of 2 growing 'and' operator instead of modulo
 * PriorityQueue
 * HashMap  // using Ankerl's algorithm (way faster than stl)
 * HashSet
 * Map // using Red Black Tree
 * Set

-Each data structure has an header with same name except Map and Set these structures uses "RedBlackTree.hpp" header. <br>
+# Stack Memory Data Structures
-Additionally each data structure has static versions to use Stack memory instaed of heap, this will impact performance remarkably <br>
+Each data structure has static versions to use Stack memory instaed of heap, this will improve performance remarkably <br>
 These data structures are safe because, if user exceed the static limit it will use heap memory

 * StackArray